1969 Yangjiang earthquake

 The 1969 Yangjiang earthquake occurred on 26 July, at 6:49 am, Beijing local time (25 July 22:49 UTC).
-It had a magnitude of 6.4 on the moment magnitude scale and a maximum perceived intensity of VIII (Severe) on the Mercalli intensity scale.
+It had a magnitude of 6.4 on the moment magnitude scale and a maximum perceived intensity of IX (Violent) on the Mercalli intensity scale.
 It struck the city of Yangjiang, causing over 10,700 houses to collapse and severely damaging a further 36,000.
 The earthquake also caused landslides and sandblows observed along the coast and along some rivers in the area of Yangjiang.
 The earthquake was also felt in Hong Kong.
 There were an unconfirmed total of 3,000 deaths.

 Tectonic setting

 Guangdong Province lies in a tectonically stable part of China, which has relatively low seismicity.
 The area forms part of the passive margin between the continental crust of China and the oceanic crust of the northern part of the South China Sea.
 Within the stable South China Block, there are three zones of higher earthquake activity, one of which is the Southeast China Coast seismic zone running through Guangdong and Fujian Provinces.
 This zone follows the South China Maritime Fold Belt, which was formed by a subduction event during the Late Jurassic to Early Cretaceous epochs.
-The area is currently in a compressive stress regime with the maximum horizontal stress orientated northwest-southeast.
-This results from a combination of the continuing collision between the Indian and Eurasian Plates, and the subduction of the Philippine Sea Plate.
+The area is currently in a compressive stress regime with the maximum horizontal stress orientated northwest–southeast.
+This results from a combination of the continuing collision between the Indian and Eurasian plates, and the subduction of the Philippine Sea plate.

 Earthquake

-The earthquake occurred on a steeply-dipping fault striking nearly east-west.
+The earthquake occurred on a steeply-dipping fault striking nearly east–west.
 The focal mechanism shows mainly dextral (right lateral) strike-slip faulting.
 The magnitude and number of recorded foreshocks and aftershocks were unusually small, considering the size of the mainshock.
 This earthquake is the only damaging event in the epicentral area in historical records.